Supplemental Security Income: Eligibility

 For eligibility based on age, applicants must establish they are 65 or older.
 For eligibility based on disability, applicants must provide evidence they meet the Social Security Administration's definition of disability.
 With regard to adult disability cases, the Social Security Administration (SSA) determines whether an individual has a disability that prevents working, at a substantial level, in the national economy.
 For child disability cases, SSA determines whether the child has "marked" or severe functional limitations.
 The initial decision as to whether an individual is disabled is made by the various state Disability Determination Services (DDS), which contract with the federal government and must follow federal rules regarding the definition of disability.
 Individuals denied disability benefits at the initial level have appeal rights.
 Appealed cases may be heard by administrative law judges, SSA's Appeals Council, and the federal courts.

 In some cases, individuals may be eligible for Social Security benefits and SSI benefits.
 For example, a disabled individual who worked in Social Security covered employment and who has limited income and resources may receive a Social Security disability benefit (due to employment prior to disability) and a partial SSI benefit (due to limited income and resources).
 The Social Security Administration treats an application for SSI to also be an application for any Social Security benefit for which the individual is eligible.
 In general, however, SSI differs from Social Security because SSI pays benefits to individuals who have limited income and resources.
 There is no requirement that the individual worked in Social Security covered employment.

 Application for benefits

-An application must be filed with the Social Security Administration before an individual can receive SSI.
-Individuals or their helpers may start the application for SSI benefits by completing a short form on SSA's website.
-SSA staff will schedule an appointment for the individual or helper within 1–2 weeks and complete the process.
+An application must be filed with the Social Security Administration (SSA) before an individual can receive SSI.
+Individuals or their helpers may start the application for SSI benefits by:

-Alternatively, individuals can apply for SSI by: